students walking on campus

 • Responsible for leases, contracts, agreements, addendums, and amendments committed via the Purchasing Department, via, e.g., new purchases expensed via leases.

-• Monitor all leases, contracts, and agreements negotiated and/or tracked by the Purchasing Department for the Manhattanville College end users relative to amendments, expirations, renewals, upgrades, clarifications, invoicing, new leases, contracts, and agreements.
+• Monitor all leases, contracts, and agreements negotiated and/or tracked by the Purchasing Department for the Manhattanville University end users relative to amendments, expirations, renewals, upgrades, clarifications, invoicing, new leases, contracts, and agreements.

 • Notify Accounts Payable if terms of payment for vendors are other than N60-N90 so vendor profiles can be updated.